Frequently Asked Questions

 Randy has resumed writing journals while housed in Dallas County Jail.
 His writings are available to read through the Journals and Memoirs sections of the website.

-• The Texas Law of Parties allows prosecutors to seek severe criminal penalties — including the death penalty — against people involved in a crime even if they did not personally commit the killing.
+• The Texas Law of Parties allows prosecutors to seek severe sentences—including the death penalty—against individuals involved in a crime even if they did not fire a weapon nor commit any killing.

 This law played a central role in Randy’s conviction and sentence.